-White Chocolate and Apricot Scones with Walnuts are rich and scrumptious breakfast scones filled with white chocolate chunks, dried apricots, and toasted walnuts.
-Make them up ahead of time and freeze.
+This recipe produces rich and scrumptious breakfast scones filled with white chocolate chunks, dried apricots, and toasted walnuts.
+Make these White Chocolate and Apricot Scones up ahead of time and freeze.
 Bake when ready to eat.

 A few years ago, I had the opportunity to volunteer in the kitchen at Bible Study Fellowship headquarters in San Antonio.
 Their motto emphasizes excellence in service to the Lord.